-When interviewers ask, "Why do you want to work here?" they want to know that you are prepared for not just the interview, but the company itself.
-They are looking to make sure understand the position but also how that position functions within that specific company.
+When interviewers ask, "Why do you want to work here?" they want to know that you are prepared not just for the interview, but for the company itself.
+Interviewers are looking to make sure you understand the position as well as how it functions within the specific company.

 Knowing what to say can be hard when you have little or no work experience.
 But some tips can make you feel more confident walking into the interview.